fonzerelly/teststrategies-not-only-for-javascript/introduction.md

 const container = createContainer()

 container.register({
-    ceasarsCipher: asClass(require('./ceasars-cipher')),
+    caesarsCipher: asClass(require('./caesars-cipher')),
     logger: asClass(require('./logger'))
 })

-const ceasarsCipher = container.resolve('ceasarsCipher')
+const caesarsCipher = container.resolve('caesarsCipher')
-console.log(ceasarsCipher.encode(1, process.argv[2]))
+console.log(caesarsCipher.encode(1, process.argv[2]))
 ```
 Note: That is the reason why we should use a Dependency Injection Framework like awilix for JavaScript.
 Since we do not have valid type information in JavaScript, DI can not validly depend on it like it does in Java or Angular/Typescript.
 It has two Injection Modes:
 * By Proxy: This the default option and it expects the constructor of your classes to take a parameter object that contains the dependencies.
 Depending on the names used in this parameter objects, it identifies which Dependencies to build and inject.
 * CLASSIC: This works the same way as DI worked in Angular1.
 The parameternames of a constructor get analysed and used to identify dependencies.
 The Problem with this approach is, that you can not minify the code, since the variable and parameter names will be renamed in that process.
 So here we create a DI-Container and register relevant classes or if you are familiar with functional programming, which I really recommend to you for JavaScript, you can also register Functions or plain values to it.
-container.resolve will instantiate a CeasarsCipher-Object for us with the necessary dependencies and that we can call as before.
+container.resolve will instantiate a CaesarsCipher-Object for us with the necessary dependencies and that we can call as before.

 This is what I want to reach Santa.
 If we have this deep level and quality of UnitTesting everywhere, we really only need one or two E2E-Tests to check the happy path.
 Or we might even omit them and test manually since the only thing that should break now is the configuration.